Joystream/joystream/testnets/acropolis/storage-module/data-object-type-registry.md

    matching constraints.
-1. Of the constraints, select the most appropriate one by going from the most complete to the defaults as per the section above, preferring more restrictive constraints over less restrictive ones.
+1. Of the constraints, select the most appropriate one by going from the most complete to the defaults as per the section above, preferring more restrictive constraints over less restrictive ones if there are alternatives at the end.

 If a constraint is found and the file seems to match the described constraints, approve the `DataObject`.
 Otherwise, reject it.